Florida Registered Agent

 LP or LLP | Certificate of Limited Partnership | $1,000 |

-Sole Proprietorship or General Partnership | Fictitious Name Registration* | $50 |
+Sole Proprietorship or General Partnership | Fictitious Name Registration* | $50 + Publication Fees |

-2. Register Your Business
+Registering Your Business

-- Fictitious Name Check.
-Before submitting any filings, check the SunBiz website to see if your preferred fictitious name is already being used in Florida.
+Before submitting any filings, check the SunBiz Fictitious Name Search to see if your preferred fictitious name is already being used in Florida. - Fictitious Name Publication.

-- Any publication that meets state and county requirements may be used for the print advertisement, but Miami Today is a popular choice.
-Miami Today typically charges $95 and provides a specific Fictitious Name Advertisement Request Form.
+Per Florida Statutes (Chapter 50), the name you register must be advertised at least once in a newspaper that is located within the county where your principal place of business is located.
+Any publication that meets state and county requirements may be used for the print advertisement, but Miami Today is a popular choice.
+Miami Today typically charges $99 and provides a specific Fictitious Name Advertisement Request Form. - Fictitious Name Filing.

-- Fictitious Name Filing.
-The filing for a Florida Fictitious Name may be submitted online, or by printing and mailing the .pdf version.
-The online option is generally processed faster, but the fee is $50 either way and you should expect to provide the following information:
+The filing for a Florida Fictitious Name may be submitted using the Sunbiz FL Fictitious Name online form, or by printing and mailing the .pdf version of the fictitious name application.
+The online option is generally processed faster, but the fee is $50 either way and you should expect to provide the following information:- Business Name

 - Mailing Address